-Here, we’ll go over how a certified pre-owned vehicle is different from a used car, whether one could be worth it and where to find them.
+Here’s how a certified pre-owned vehicle is different from a used car, how to decide whether one could be worth the price and where to find CPO vehicles for sale.

 What does certified pre-owned mean?

 A certified pre-owned vehicle is a used car that is inspected, approved and warrantied, all by the original manufacturer, before it is offered for sale again.
 Most certified pre-owned vehicles are cars that have come off leases or have been traded in early.
 Not all used cars pass the qualifications and inspections to become certified pre-owned.
 Vehicles that meet these standards will have less wear and tear, fewer miles and the same (or similar) length of warranty as if you bought it new.
 Each manufacturer offers different CPO programs.

 An important distinction to understand is that a CPO vehicle is not a new car, which could be great if you want to save money.
 Edmunds says new cars can depreciate 23.5% in the first year of ownership and 60% in the first five years.
 By getting a used vehicle, you could save thousands in deprecation.
 If you haven’t set a budget for a vehicle yet, find out how much car you can afford.